MoonTahoe/how-apollo-upload-type-works/README.md

-# How the Apollo Upload type Works
+# How the Upload Scalar Works

 An example of an apollo server that uploads a file.
 This sample is explaind in the Moon Highway blog article [How the Upload Scalar Works](https://moonhighway.com/how-the-upload-scalar-works) This sample simply reports on file information from a mutation.
 Both client and api files are found in this repo.